 Poverty Rates Continue Downward Trend Statewide, Disparities Remain

-Poverty rates across South Dakota and the nation have declined slightly from 2015.
-According to the latest Census data, the national poverty rate in 2016 was 14.0%.
+Poverty rates across South Dakota and the nation have declined slightly from 2016.
+According to the latest Census data, the national poverty rate in 2017 was 13.4%.
 The poverty rate in South Dakota was 12.8%.
 Disparities, particularly for those with disabilities, lower levels of education, and single women with children remain prevalent.

-Regionally, South Dakota had the highest poverty rate and also dropped three places nationally to No. 27 in 2016 from No. 24 in 2015.
-Minnesota had the lowest poverty rate in the region at 9.9% while Montana—which placed last in the region in 2015—moved up two places to No. 25 in the nation.
+Regionally, South Dakota had the highest poverty rate but gained one place nationally to No. 26 in 2017 from No. 27 in 2016.
+Minnesota had the lowest poverty rate in the region at 9.5% while Montana—which placed last in the region in 2015—remained at No. 25 in the nation.
 A review of poverty in the states around South Dakota can be viewed below:

-Single women with children were more than twice as likely to live in poverty in 2016 than any other household group.
-Last year, 38.1% of single mothers lived in poverty, up 0.1% from 2016, but significantly higher than 34.3% in 2015.
-By comparison, 17.1% of nonfamily households lived in poverty while 15.6% of single men with children lived below the poverty line.
+Single women with children were more than twice as likely to live in poverty in 2017 than any other household group.
+In 2017, 38.2% of single mothers lived in poverty, up 0.1% from 2016, but significantly higher than 34.3% in 2015.
+By comparison, 17.2% of nonfamily households lived in poverty while 17.1% of single men with children lived below the poverty line.

 Women were also more likely to live in poverty than men, at 14.0% in 2017 compared to 14.6% in 2016.
 The number of men who lived in poverty was 12.0%, up from 11.6%, in 2016.